 Lena Daniels Singer / Songwriter

-Lena Daniels is a Treaty-Cree Emerging Country Music Artist originally hailing from Northern Thompson, Manitoba, currently residing in Edmonton, Alberta.
+Lena Daniels is a Treaty 6 Indigenous Country Music Artist originally hailing from Northern Thompson, Manitoba; but currently residing in Edmonton, Alberta.
 Being a proud Indigenous Canadian she fondly and firmly embraces her Cree (nehiyaw) roots.
 She takes great pride in her heritage and incorporates passion in all her performances.

 Lena always has had an extreme passion and love for music, singing gospel hymns in church choir every Sunday as a child.
 She also excelled in her music class at school entering in any musical performances and or competitions that she could.
 Having always being captivated and drawn to country music’s soothing sounds and storytelling, Lena loved the voices and stories of country superstars like Patsy Cline, Johnny Cash, Patty Loveless, The Judd’s and if you know Lena you know she idolizes the music of Loretta Lynn!
 Also being soulfully inspired by the spirit and charisma of Lady Gaga and any other artist who are unapologetically themselves, something she strives for in her music and everyday life.

 In the last few years, Lena has mainly been honing her craft as a singer/songwriter Country Musician.
-Having performed at a local level for retirement homes, The Carrot House Café, Naked Cyber Café, Cineplex’s Rec Room, and The Downtown Farmers Market and New Asian Village.
-Last year she completed a 5-week Mason-Victor Artist Development Mentorship offered at no cost for Indigenous Emerging Musicians through Melody McArthur.
+Having performed at a local level for retirement homes, The Carrot House Café, Naked Cyber Café, Cineplex’s Rec Room, and The Downtown Farmers Market and Roots 107.
+In July 2020 she completed a 5-week Mason-Victor Artist Development Mentorship offered at no cost for Indigenous Emerging Musicians through Melody McArthur.
 Then she went on to applying for and winning a Grant from The Canada Council for the Arts who are bringing the arts to life!
 This essentially opened the door to her dream which was to share her music with as many people possible.
-“God Took You Home” was completed at the amazing “Velveteen Music Studio,” here in downtown Edmonton, Alberta with incredible producers Bradley Simons, Randor Lin and Brad Smith and the extremely talented Rian Woolf whose song writing talent has no limits.
+“God Took You Home” was completed at the amazing “Velveteen Music Studio,” here in downtown Edmonton, with the incredible producers Bradley Simons, Randor Lin and Brad Smith.
+This song couldn't have come to life without the extremely talented Rian Woolf song writing talent has no limits.
 I think that it couldn’t come soon enough considering the current events taking place amidst the revolting Residential School discoveries as well as the MMIWG movement.
 Lena admits feeling deeply connected and affected.
 “May they all Rest In Peace under a blanket of love.”
 She hopes that her song might remind people that they are not alone and that they do not suffer alone.
 The pain and struggle of loss through death is real for every one of us, as we are left on earth to live.
 “To be able to face that much pain and stay productive and positive felt like such a personal achievement.
 We are so very proud of this song and pray everyone enjoys it!”